 Airports in Philippines

-The largest airport and primary gateway to the Philippines, Ninoy Aquino International Airport is a huge facility serving roughly 27 million passengers each year.
-Situated 4.3 miles (7km) south of Manila, the airport serves as a hub for all of the Philippines.
+The largest airport and primary gateway to the Philippines, Ninoy Aquino International Airport is a huge facility serving roughly 36 million passengers each year.
+Situated 4.3 miles (7km) south of Manila, the airport serves as the primary access point for travel in the Philippines.

-Flights to Ninoy Aquino International Airport come in from major cities all over Asia and Oceania, and there are a few long-haul flights to destinations like Detroit, Dubai and Amsterdam.
+Most international flights continue to operate out of terminal one; however, more airlines are moving over to the more modern terminal three.
+Flights to Ninoy Aquino International Airport come in from major cities all over Asia and Oceania, and there are a few long-haul flights to other major cities across the world.

 Getting to the city